37 Android Interview Questions and Answers for 2023

 Question 2: What do you understand by the term ‘Android Architecture’?

 Answer: Android Architecture refers to a stack of software components that act as a support when building mobile applications.
-In total, there are four key components of Android Architecture.
+In total, Android Architecture consists of four key components.
 They are as follows:

 Answer: AAPT is an abbreviation for Android Asset Packaging Tool.
 As the name suggests, it is a tool used alongside Android Gradle Plugin and Android Studio during the development phase of a mobile application.
-In short, it groups together your app’s resources, packaging them in a bundle (like Oncreate) called APKs (Android Application Packages), which is optimized for Android’s platform.
+In short, it groups together your app’s resources, packaging them in a bundle (like Oncreate) called APKs (Android Packaging Key), which is optimized for the Android platform.
 AAPT makes it easier for developers to deal with Zip-compatible files.